akashnag/ash/PYPI_README.md

 ### Prerequisites

-You need certain packages and Python 3 itself to download and run the developmental build:
+You need certain packages and Python 3 itself to download and run the developmental build.
+Instructions for Ubuntu:

 ```bash
 $ sudo apt install git